-The IUD is fitted inside your uterus by a doctor or nurse in a process that usually takes less than five minutes.
-Normally, your doctor or nurse will offer you medication before they insert the IUD to make sure you’re comfortable.
+The IUD is fitted inside your uterus by a healthcare provider or nurse in a process that usually takes less than five minutes.
+Normally, they will offer you medication before they insert the IUD to make sure you’re comfortable.

 Depending on the type of IUD you have fitted, you’ll normally be protected from pregnancy for three to seven years.
-Some IUDs, such as the ParaGard IUD, can protect you from becoming pregnant for up to 12 years at a time before they need to be replaced.
+Some IUDs, such as the ParaGard® IUD, can protect you from becoming pregnant for up to 10 years at a time before they need to be replaced.